 About the Jamborun

-The Mikel Lovina Jamborun is a run that commemorates the passing of Mikel Lovina who passed away at the age of 18 in a car accident 26 years ago.
+The Mikel Lovina Jamborun is a run that commemorates the passing of Mikel Lovina.
+He passed away at the age of 18 in a car accident 25 years ago.

 Mikel and his cousins often used to get together for fun family activities which they called Jamborees.
 In 2013, family members decided to honor Mikel’s memory with a family fun run.
 Because the run was another one of their Jamborees, they dubbed it the Jamborun.
 From then on, the Jamborun became a yearly tradition.
-And in recent years, the Jamborun evolved into a charity activity in partnership with NVC Foundation, starting with the donation of a pedicab in 2017 and another one in 2018.
-Mikel’s sister, champion triathlete Ines Santiago, has successfully been spearheading the Jamborun to help many people, particularly hungry children.
+And in recent years, it evolved into a charity activity in partnership with NVC Foundation.

 Last year, the run generated funds for 58,625 Mingo Meals to feed hungry kids.
 In previous years, the Mikel Lovina Jamborun raised funds to give LoveBags full of school supplies to children in need.